LivDet-Iris 2023 is the fifth competition in the LivDet-Iris series offering

 performed by the organizers on a sequestered dataset similar in terms of attack types to the one used in Part 1.

-Metrics recommended by ISO/IEC 30107-1:2016 will be used to assess the submissions.
+Metrics recommended by ISO/IEC 30107-1:2016 have been used to assess the submissions.

 A summary of all previous LivDet-Iris competitions is available as a